Textile and Garment Recycling Facts and Figures

 Textile and clothing recycling is a potentially beneficial activity from environmental, social and economic points of view, as opposed to landfilling or being used for energy.
-As cities increasingly are diverting other high volume waste streams such as organics, the recycling of old clothes has been called the next frontier for cities looking to reduce solid waste.
+As cities increasingly divert other high-volume waste streams such as organics, the recycling of old clothes has been called the next frontier for cities looking to reduce solid waste.

-2. Only about 0.1% of recycled fiber collected by charities and take back programs is recycled into new textile fiber.
+- Only about 0.1% of recycled fiber collected by charities and take-back programs is recycled into new textile fiber.

-3. Consumers are regarded as the main culprit for throwing away their used clothing as only 15 percent of consumer used clothing is recycled where more than 75 percent of pre-use clothing is recycled by the manufacturers.
+- Consumers are regarded as the main culprit for throwing away their used clothing, as only 15 percent of consumer-used clothing is recycled, whereas more than 75 percent of pre-use clothing is recycled by the manufacturers.

-5. The average lifetime of a cloth is approximately 3 years.
+- The average lifetime of a piece of clothing is approximately 3 years.

-8. If the average life of clothing was extended by just three months, it would reduce by five to ten percent their carbon and water footprints, as well as waste generation.
+- If the average life of clothing was extended by just three months, it would reduce their carbon and water footprints, as well as waste generation, by five to 10 percent.
 The recycling of two million tons of clothing per year equates to taking one million cars from U.S. streets.

-9. More than 70 percent of the world's population uses secondhand clothing.
-About 50 percent of collected shoes and clothing is used as second-hand products.
-Meanwhile, 20 percent is used to produce polishing and cleaning cloths for various industrial purposes and 26 percent is recycled for applications such as fiber for insulation products, upholstery, fiberboard, and mattresses.
+- More than 70 percent of the world's population uses secondhand clothing.
+About 50 percent of collected shoes and clothing is used as secondhand products.
+Meanwhile, 20 percent is used to produce polishing and cleaning cloths for various industrial purposes, and 26 percent is recycled for applications such as fiber for insulation products, upholstery, fiberboard, and mattresses.

-10. The United States textile recycling industry removes approximately 2.5 billion pounds of post-consumer textiles each year from the waste stream and the industry creates more than 17,000 jobs.
-Among this workforce, 10,000 are semi-skilled employees employed in the primary processing of used textile and the remaining 7,000 employees are employed in the final processing stage.
-There are more than 500 garments recycling companies in the USA and majority of these companies are owned and operated by small and family businesses, each of which employs 35 to 50 workers.
+- The United States textile recycling industry removes approximately 2.5 billion pounds of post-consumer textiles each year from the waste stream, and the industry creates more than 17,000 jobs.
+Among this workforce, 10,000 are semi-skilled workers employed in the primary processing of used textile; the remaining 7,000 employees are employed in the final processing stage.
+There are more than 500 garment-recycling companies in the U.S. and a majority of these companies are owned and operated by small and family businesses, each of which employs 35 to 50 workers.

-11. As per the Council for Textile Recycling, nearly one-half of used clothing is given to charities by the general public.
-Charities distribute and sell these clothing free of charge or at low prices.
-And 61 percent of reusable and recyclable textiles is exported to other countries.
+- As per the Council for Textile Recycling, nearly one-half of used clothing is given to charities by the general public.
+Charities distribute and sell this clothing free of charge or at low prices.
+And 61 percent of reusable and recyclable textiles are exported to other countries.